All-British Car Company

-The All-British was an automobile manufacturer based at Bridgeton, Glasgow, Scotland, from 1906 to 1908.
+The All-British Car Company was a Scottish automobile manufacturer based at Bridgeton, Glasgow, from 1906 to 1908.
 The company was founded by George Johnston, formerly of Arrol-Johnston, primarily for the manufacture of a 54 horsepower eight-cylinder car with its cylinders arranged as two parallel fours.
 The pistons were actuated by two rocking beams which were driven by connecting rods from a normal four-throw crankshaft - a variation on the U engine.
 The unit was more complex than was necessary, and only a dozen All-British cars were ever completed.